 When the first spate of open online platforms and courses came to the fore a few years ago, the impact was immediate and vast, with millions signing up for the new and fascinating way to learn.
 The premise behind many of the platforms, including the well known Coursera and edX, are simple – provide a blend of free and paid-for courses and offerings that encourage and improve learning and help provide endless options for growth.

-The results have proven the success of the endeavours, as the US Department of Education recently found.
-Online learning, or a blend of online and traditional methods, help produce stronger students and improve overall results.
-For these reasons, the case for online and blended learning has started to make its way into classrooms across the world.
+It was discovered that online learning, or a blend of online and traditional methods, can help produce stronger students and improve overall results.
+For these reasons, the case for online and blended learning started to make its way into classrooms across the world.

 Learn more, learn better

 The ever-popular platform, Coursera, offers hundreds of courses from top universities across the world, from China to Switzerland, using a mix of short videos, peer evaluations and certifications to ensure all who want to learn, can.

 EdX, founded by Harvard University and MIT, is possibly the most intriguing, with free education for all being the cornerstone of the company.
 The company is non-profit and counts over 85 partners, providing a vast range of courses, from languages and engineering to computer science and psychology.
 The open source nature of the platform blurs the lines of traditional methods and learning, allowing for solutions and innovations to come from educators.

 While online learning is attractive to many, the allure of an app that allows for gamification of language learning is even more so and Duolingo is proof of that – with over 300 million people having logged into the app to date.
 Around 25 million users are active every month learning a range of languages from Swedish and German to Spanish and French.

 The common thread amongst the platforms is access to opportunities and the chance to discover and explore the many possibilities out there.
 Allowing access to free courses and certification of results means a chance for change, one course at a time.